civicrm/civicrm-user-guide/docs/contributions/finding-and-viewing-contributions.md

 ![ContactSummary1b](../img/CiviCRM-CiviContribute-EveryDayTasks-ContactSummary1b-en.png "ContactSummary1b")

-Finally, you can add any number of contribution report instances to your personal CiviCRM Dashboard.
-These might include a bar chart summary of year-to-date contributions by Financial Type or month, a list of the top 10 donors, etc. Refer to the [Reports section](/the-user-interface/menu-dashboard-and-dashlets.md) for details on adding reports ("dashlets") to your personal dashboard
+Finally, you can add any number of contribution [Report Dashlets](/the-user-interface/menu-dashboard-and-dashlets.md#dashlets) to your personal CiviCRM Dashboard.
+These might include a bar chart summary of year-to-date contributions by Financial Type or month, a list of the top 10 donors, etc.

 # Finding contributions